jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

-### JOB.4 Create the same job, make it run 5 times, one after the other.
+### JOB.4 Create a job, make it run 5 times, one after the other.
 Verify its status and delete it
+1. Create a job named bus5times with the image busybox that executes the command 'echo "run at $(date)";sleep 5'
+2. Follow the logs for the pod (you'll wait for 30 seconds)
+3. See the status of the job, describe it and see the logs
+4. Delete the job
 <details><summary>show</summary>
 <p>